New iterative algorithms for estimation of item functioning: Introduction

-Furthermore, logistic regression has become a widely used method for identifying between-group differences on item level when responding to multi-item measurements \cite{swaminathan1990detecting}.
-The phenomenon which is known as \gls{dif} indicates whether responses to an item vary for respondents with the same level of an underlying latent trait but from different social groups (e.g., defined by gender, age, or socio-economic status).
-In this vein, \gls{dif} detection is essential for a deeper understanding of group differences, for assessing effectiveness of various treatments, or for uncovering potential unfairness in educational tests.
-Beyond the logistic regression, various psychometrics and statistical methods have been proposed for an important task of \gls{dif} identification which are still being studied extensively \cite{schneider2021r, schauberger2016detection, peak2015investigation, suh2011nested}.
+Furthermore, logistic regression, its extensions, and their latent variable counterparts have become widely used for identifying between-group differences on item level when responding to multi-item measurements \cite{swaminathan1990detecting}.
+The phenomenon, known as \gls{dif}, indicates whether responses to an item vary for respondents with the same level of an underlying latent trait but from different groups (e.g., defined by gender, age, or socio-economic status).
+In this vein, \gls{dif} detection is essential for a deeper understanding of group differences, assessing the effectiveness of various treatments, or uncovering potential unfairness in educational tests.
+It is identified as one of the crucial topics in measurement (AERA, APA, \& NCME, \citeyearNP{aera2014standards}).

-A natural extension of the logistic regression model to describe item functioning is a generalised logistic regression model, which may account for~the~possibility that an~item can be correctly answered or endorsed without the~necessary knowledge or trait.
-In this case, the model is extended by including a parameter defining a~lower asymptote of the probability curve, which may be larger than zero.
-Similarly, the model can consider the possibility that an~item is incorrectly answered or opposed by a~respondent with a~high level of a certain trait due to issues such as inattention or lack of~time.
-That is, the model includes an~upper asymptote of~the probability curve which may be lower than one.
-Analogous to the logistic regression model's being a counterpart to the 2\gls{pl} \gls{irt} model, generalised logistic regression models can be seen as score-based counterparts to 3--4\gls{pl} \gls{irt} models \cite{birnbaum1968statistical, barton1981upper}.
+The estimation in the logistic regression model is a straightforward procedure, but extending the parametric space by including additional parameters in this model makes it more statistically and computationally challenging and demanding and may result in convergence issues.
+This is even more present in \gls{irt} modeling, where latent ability is estimated together with item parameters.
+In this vein, \gls{glnm} can be seen as a helpful alternative in describing item functioning and identifying \gls{dif}, accounting for possible guessing or inattention while also being accessible in practice.

-The estimation in the logistic regression model is a straightforward procedure, but including additional parameters in this model makes it more statistically and computationally challenging and demanding.
-Therefore, this article examines innovations in the item parameter estimation for the~generalised logistic regression model in the context of \gls{dif} detection.
-This work proposes novel iterative algorithms and compares the newly proposed methods to existing ones in a simulation study.
+Therefore, this article examines innovations in the item parameter estimation for the \gls{glnm} in the context of \gls{dif} detection.
+As the main contribution, the work proposes novel iterative algorithms, examines their theoretical properties, and compares the newly proposed methods to existing ones in a simulation study.
+The use of estimation procedures is then exemplified on real data examples with an application to \gls{dif} detection, with the secondary goal of providing possibilities for more accurate \gls{dif} detection.
+Given that GLNMs treat ability as observed, we also address potential biases this approach may bring due to measurement error.